itskaransingh/docling-mcp/examples/llama-stack/START_LLS.md

     WATSONX_PROJECT_ID=proj
     ```

-2. Create a `litellm_config.yaml` file with the models to proxy
+2. Create a `litellm_config.yaml` file with the models to proxy.

     ```yaml
     model_list: